 Why to Add Collagen or Gelatin to Smoothies

 Although the human body can make all the same amino acids that collagen and gelatin provide, those who struggle with less than optimum health may not generate amino acids as effectively.
-Supplementing helps the body to have what it needs.
-Collagen and gelatin are also great building blocks for a healthy gut.

 Protein Powders and Vegetable-Based Protein Sources